smechailes/Data-visualization/README.md

 # Data-visualization
-This is the file about data visualization
+Tutorial of Data visualization from freecodecamp